-• Algorithm PMCTS ${Tg}$ :
+Algorithm PMCTS{Tg}:

-- Use only one game tree. - Perform Selection, Expansion and Simulation in parallel. - Different threads may work on different nodes in parallel. - ▶ Need a mechanism to ensure threads are not working on the same leaf. - Use a global lock to make sure the game tree is writable by one thread during Back propagation.

-Speed-up is bad.
+- Use only one game tree. - Perform Selection, Expansion and Simulation in parallel. - ▷ Different threads may work on different nodes in parallel. - ▷ Need a mechanism to ensure threads are not working on the same leaf. - Use a global lock to make sure the game tree is writable by one thread during the Back propagation phase. - Comments: - Speed-up is bad.